rancher/docs/content/rancher/v2.x/en/installation/air-gap-high-availability/prepare-private-registry/_index.md

   - /rancher/v2.x/en/installation/air-gap-installation/prepare-private-reg/
 ---

 >**Prerequisites:** You must have a [private registry](https://docs.docker.com/registry/deploying/) available to use.
-For more information on using a private registry with Rancher, you can refer to the [documentation about registries]({{<baseurl>}}/rancher/v2.x/en/k8s-in-rancher/registries/#using-a-private-registry).

 By default, all system images are being pulled from DockerHub.
 If you are on a system that does not have access to DockerHub, you will need to create a private registry that is populated with all the required [system images]({{< baseurl >}}/rke/latest/en/config-options/system-images/).

-As of v0.1.10, you have to configure your private registry credentials, but you can specify this registry as a default registry so that all system images are pulled from the designated private registry.
+As of RKE v0.1.10, you have to configure your private registry credentials, but you can specify this registry as a default registry so that all system images are pulled from the designated private registry.
 You can use the command `rke config --system-images` to get the list of default system images to populate your private registry.
+For details, refer to the [RKE documentation on how to set a default registry]({{<baseurl>}}/rke/latest/en/config-options/private-registries/).

-Prior to v0.1.10, you had to configure your private registry credentials **and** update the names of all the [system images]({{< baseurl >}}/rke/latest/en/config-options/system-images/) in the `cluster.yml` so that the image names would have the private registry URL appended before each image name.
+Prior to RKE v0.1.10, you had to configure your private registry credentials **and** update the names of all the [system images]({{< baseurl >}}/rke/latest/en/config-options/system-images/) in the `cluster.yml` so that the image names would have the private registry URL appended before each image name.

+The steps in this guide assume that your private registry requires credentials, but Rancher doesn't require the private registry to have credentials.
+If you don't need credentials to pull from the registry, you can skip configuring the registry in RKE and later configure it from the Rancher UI instead.

 ## A. Collect Images